 How to Reach Lonavala, And Where to Stay

 Lonavala is a perfect getaway to recharge your batteries and getting a holiday experience that would last a lifetime.
-And it doesn’t matter what part of the planet you’re coming from, with a comfortable flight to Mumbai, and a couple of hours drive, you can reach Lonavala before you even realise.
+And it doesn’t matter what part of the planet you’re coming from, with a comfortable flight to Mumbai, and a couple of hours drive, you can reach Lonavala before you even realize.

 Also Read: Road Trip Across Coastal Maharashtra